 A reliable internet connection is a must for small businesses or home offices.
 There are several options to consider, like a point-to-point system or an ethernet cord running from your house.
 Just remember to bury it deep enough so your connection won’t be severed by accidental digging!

-3 - Personalise the space
+3 - Personalise your garden office

 Your home office needs to be practical and comfortable, but it’s also important to make it inspiring and attractive.
 Invest in some good quality furniture, or give upcycled items a unifying lick of fresh paint for a cohesive finish.